nova-iris/.github/SECURITY.md

 - Audit code to find any potential similar problems.
 - Prepare fixes for all releases still under maintenance.
 These fixes will be released as fast as possible.

-## Bug bounty
-Unfortunately, SxT doesn't offer a paid bug bounty programme.
-SxT will make efforts to show appreciation to people who take the time and effort to disclose vulnerabilities responsibly.
-We do have `an acknowledgements page for legitimate issues found by researchers`.

 ## Comments on this Policy
 If you have suggestions on how this process could be improved please submit a pull request.